-To help ensure colleagues submit the necessary context, consider making available that include headers for each piece of the required information (e.g. product area, request, how this would help the user, etc.) as well as other reminders for attributing feedback or applying tags.
+To help ensure colleagues submit the necessary context, consider making note templates available that include headers for each piece of the required information (e.g. product area, request, how this would help the user, etc.) as well as other reminders for attributing feedback or applying tags.

 Another way to help structure colleagues’ feedback is to provide them with a feedback form that sends results to Productboard.
 This can be done using a survey tool like SatisMeter, which is currently being fully integrated with Productboard following its recent acquisition.
 It can also be done with Google Forms (via Zapier) or Typeform (via Productboard integration).